-Odysea Greek Honey is a high quality, unfiltered, raw honey produced by Alexandros Gousiaris, a local beekeeper, in the small village of Ilias in central Greece.
+Odysea Greek Honey is a high quality, minimally filtered, pure honey produced by Alexandros Gousiaris, a local beekeeper, in the small village of Ilias in central Greece.

 Alexandros lovingly tends to his bees and their hives throughout the year ensuring that the bees are protected during the winter months.
 He moves his hives during spring and summer to areas where wild thyme, fragrant herbs and conifers grow in abundance.
 The honey is harvested by hand using traditional methods, from late spring until late autumn.
 It is extracted cold and is unfiltered to ensure the beneficial properties of the nectar and pollen remain.

 Because Odysea honey is pure and unprocessed it may crystallize.
 Crystallization is triggered by naturally occurring pollen and trace elements in the honey.
 If you prefer your honey clear simply place the jar in a bowl of warm water and the crystals will melt.

 Honey is primarily composed of fructose, glucose and water.
 It also contains other sugars as well as traces of enzymes, minerals, vitamins and amino acids.

 The composition of honey depends greatly on where the bees collect their raw materials.
 There are two key sources; bees can collect nectar from flowers, which generates nectar honeys.
 Or, they collect the sweet secretions of aphids and other insects feeding on plant sap, called honeydew, which creates honeydew honeys.

 Recently attention has been drawn to the antioxidant content of honey.
 A study of 36 Spanish honeys* from different floral origins revealed that honeys generated by bees feeding on honeydew have greater antioxidant properties than those produced by bees feeding on nectar.
 The darker honey, produced when bees collect honeydew from plants, was found to contain more antioxidants than other forms of honey.